 This tax was introduced into Great Britain in 1712 as using wallpaper was provided a cheap alternative option to tapestry or panelling.
 The government saw this as another of generating much needed income, so with that the taxed people for buying patterned, painted or printed wallpaper.
 The tax was originally levied at 1 pence per square yard, this was increased to a shilling by 1809.
 The solution to paying this tax was easy – use plain paper and have it hand stencilled therefore no tax to pay.
 A totally legal form of tax evasion.
 Needless to say this tax didn’t work and was abolished in 1836.

 This tax pre-dates the Georgian period but continued throughout and after the Georgian period.
-This tax comprised of two parts.
+It was comprised of two parts.

 There was a flat rate of two shillings per house then, and this where those with larger houses with more windows were penalized, a variable rate was charged for the number of windows above ten in the house.
 Tax due if you had over 20 windows was a colossal eight shillings!
 There were of course some exemptions such as people in receipt of parish relief.
 The tax was amended several times and often regarded as unfair and seen by some as a tax of light and air.
 The tax was finally repealed in 1851.